Hérodiade: Act 4

-Dances celebrate the Roman victory.
-Salomé begs Hérodiade to allow her to die alongside Jean, as it was he who looked after her when her mother abandoned her.
-Hérodiade remains silent.
+Dances celebrate the Roman victory (Romains!
+Nous sommes Romains!).
+Salomé begs Hérodiade to allow her to die alongside Jean, as it was he who looked after her when her mother abandoned her (Pourquoi me retirer cette faveur suprême).
+Hérodiade remains silent (Ses pleurs ont calmé ma fureur!).
 The executioner announces the death of Jean.
-Salomé draws a dagger and tries to kill the queen, who admits that she is her mother.
+Salomé draws a dagger and tries to kill the queen, who cries out that she is her mother.
 In despair, Salomé stabs herself and curses Hérodiade.